How to Use Custom Fonts in JavaScript Reports

 To add a font family to the standalone designer, you’ll first need to navigate to the folder that holds the ActiveReportsJS font config file.
 These are at the following locations, based on your operating system:

-At this location, create a folder named Fonts and copy all of the files for all of the font faces that you plan on using into this folder.
+At this location, create a folder named Fonts and copy all of the files for the font faces that you plan on using into it.

 Then, open the fontsConfig.json file in your text editor of choice.
 This file contains descriptors for font races that a report author will use for textual content.
 In the path property, specify the absolute path to the parent folder of the Fonts directory.
 Replace the default items of the descriptors array with the descriptors of the desired font faces.
 Each descriptor includes the following properties: